Made in EU: Economy

 European products stamped with a ‘Made in Europe’ stimulate growth in the EU.
 A "Made in Europe" label is not only a commercial label but also a signature that social and environmental issues are respected.
 The need for the label comes as the EU works to increase its competitiveness against the US and China.

-Regulation

-After initial interest in the "Made in EU", no proposal was made by the EU for a regulation.

 History

 The first attempt to regulate the marking of origin of products at EU-level was with the 2005 proposal for a Regulation on the indication of origin of certain products.

 The "made in" proposal was launched under the European Single Market Act, of which has been repeatedly advocated by the European Council.
 Views on the proposal remain divided in the Council, with Sweden, Denmark and Netherlands reportedly being against it while France and Italy support the mandatory marking.
 The Commission was reportedly divided on the proposal as well.